 Even if there are crowds, the beach is large enough to spread out.
 To really get the most for your money, I recommend bringing a picnic and blanket down to the beach and watch the sunset down below the Pacific Ocean.

-Julia Pfeiffer State Park and Mcway Falls
+Visit Julia Pfeiffer Burns State Park to see Mcway Falls

 This is also a park that requires a $10 entry fee per vehicle.
-But remember, you are supporting the California parks system and helping to maintain this beautiful area.
+But remember, you are supporting the California state parks system and helping to maintain this beautiful area.